Multi-setting Greenberger-Horne-Zeilinger Paradoxes: Introduction

 Besides its elegance and beauty, the GHZ paradox has found numerous applications such as in the quantum protocols for reducing communication complexity \cite{cleve} and for secret sharing \cite{secret}.
 Deeper understanding or a detailed classification of quantum nonlocality may be gained by searching for GHZ paradoxes in the case of multipartite and multilevel systems.
 Earlier generalizations of GHZ paradoxes to the case of multipartite and multilevel systems, e.g., \cite{cabello,pagonis}, can be reduced either to the qubit cases or to fewer particle cases.
 Genuine multipartite multilevel GHZ paradoxes had not been found until a $(d+1)$-partite $d$-level systems with $d$ being even was raised by Cerf et al \cite{cerf}.
 Lee et al proposed an unconventional approach by using concurrent observables, not commuting yet sharing a common eigenstate, to construct GHZ paradox for the GHZ states of an odd number of particles \cite{lee}.

-Not only GHZ states can exhibit GHZ nonlocality.
+There are states other than GHZ states that can exhibit GHZ nonlocality.
 DiVincenzo and Peres \cite{divi} found that those special kind of entangled states used in a quantum error-correcting codes \cite{QECC}, which are equivalent to graph states, can also exhibit GHZ nonlocality.
 Most recently we have identified a family of weighted graphs, called as GHZ graphs, whose corresponding qudit graphs states may lead to genuine multipartite and multilevel GHZ paradoxes \cite{TYO}.
 Genuine GHZ paradoxes have been constructed for all even number of particles except for a few cases, e.g., qubits.
 As noticed in \cite{TYO} a genuine multipartite GHZ paradox for the 4-qubit GHZ state, which is used originally to demonstrate GHZ paradox, is ironically missing.

 We note that all previous constructions of GHZ paradoxes involve only two settings, i.e., each observer measures only two alternative observables.
 And this observation turns out to be the key to the solution of above mentioned open problem.
 In this paper we shall at first present a general constructions of GHZ paradoxes for the qudit GHZ states in which each observer measures more than two observables.
 And then we construct a genuine multipartite GHZ paradoxes for the GHZ state of any number (larger than $2$) of qubits, even or odd.
-At last we derive a multisetting Bell inequality from the multi-setting GHZ paradoxes as an application.
+Lastly we derive a multisetting Bell inequality from the multi-setting GHZ paradoxes as an application.